-- 1 To provide an integrated but flexible degree structure, enabling each student to choose either broad or more specialist study. - 2 The structure aims to produce graduates who have a sound, broad knowledge of the fundamental aspects of mathematics and statistics, complemented by knowledge of specialist areas, and an awareness of applications of these subjects. - 3 The programme allows students to develop the ability to reason logically and their capacity for mathematical and statistical thinking, and to equip students with a range of subjectrelated key skills. - 4 For those students taking a programme with industrial placement, to provide students with a period of practical experience and the opportunity to develop their work place skills.
+- 1 To provide an integrated but flexible degree structure, enabling each student to choose either broad or more specialist study. - 2 The structure aims to produce graduates who have a sound, broad knowledge of the fundamental aspects of mathematics and statistics, complemented by knowledge of specialist areas, and an awareness of applications of these subjects. - 3 The programme allows students to develop the ability to reason logically and their capacity for mathematical and statistical thinking, and to equip students with a range of subject-related key skills.